tanguyhardion/OnlinePetManager/README.md

-# OnlinePetManager
+# SCRUD PetManager
-SCRUD website using data such as name, age and owner from a MySQL database.
+SCRUD website (Search, Create, Read, Update, Delete) using data such as name, age and owner from a MySQL database.

 Coded with object-oriented PHP.
 Styled with Bootstrap.